rishistrive/SecretEcho/README.md

 ---

-A Fullstack, chat application with real time communication built using ReactJS, NextJS, MongoDB and Socket.IO.
+A Fullstack chat application with real time communication built using ReactJS, NextJS, MongoDB and Socket.IO.

 > Portfolio project, Open to contributions